delosis/cusp-data-processing/README.md

 - `CuspTaskFunctions.R`: Functions for processing task-specific data (PALP, CMS, CFT, SWM)
 - `entryPoint.R`: Main script for downloading and processing CUSP data

+## Required External Files

+The following files are required for processing but are not included in the repository for privacy reasons:

+- `discardIDs.xlsx`: Contains participant IDs to be excluded from processing
+- `ManualQC.xlsx`: Contains manual quality control flags and decisions

+These files should be placed in the same directory as the R scripts.

 ## Usage

 See individual function documentation for usage details.
 The main workflow is: